Common Water Heater Problems

 Not Enough Hot Water

-Not getting anyor insufficient heated water out of your tap?
-If you have a gas water heater, the pilot light could be malfunctioning.
+Not getting anyor not enough warm water out of your tap?
+If you have a gas water heater, there could be an issue with the pilot light.

 If you don’t know how to investigate this, call us.
 We’ll manage the problem.

-Insufficient hot water may also mean that your water heater is on its last leg and needs to be replaced.
+Insufficient hot water may also be a sign that your water heater is on its last leg and needs to be replaced.